-Also in Australia, as in South Africa issues have arisen relating to access to drugs and therapies.
-Australia has strict laws on drug importation and registration requiring extensive testing in Australia.
+Also in Australia, as in South Africa issues have arisen relating to access to drugs and therapies.32 Australia has strict laws on drug importation and registration requiring extensive testing in Australia.
 This can delay the availability of new drugs.
 But now, up to three months supply of unapproved drugs may be imported by an individual by mail.
 Buyers' clubs help members import experimental drugs for personal use.
 State laws prohibit promotion of such drugs by referring to the suggested properties or benefits of such compounds.
-Unfortunately quack doctors and false "remedies" gain modern adherents amongst people in a vulnerable situation.
+Unfortunately quack doctors and false 'remedies' gain modern adherents amongst people in a vulnerable situation.

 In a number of Australian cases, infection by blood transfusion in hospitals has led to claims for compensation.
-These have been brought on ordinary tort principles.
-In some States, government funds have been provided to provide compensation to persons infected in this way.
-But not without criticism that this causes stigmatization and alienation of those who are infected, unsuspectingly, in perfectly lawful sexual activities and who have just as much need for social support and public charity.
+These have been brought on ordinary tort principles.33 In some States, government funds have been provided to provide compensation to persons infected in this way.
+But not without criticism that this causes stigmatisation and alienation of those who are infected, unsuspectingly, in perfectly lawful sexual activities and who have just as much need for social support and public charity.

-An important area for lawyers acting for patients with HIV/AIDS necessarily concerns wills and powers of attorney.
+An important area for lawyers acting for persons with HIV/AIDS necessarily concerns wills and powers of attorney.
 In some parts of Australia family provision legislation has provided for dependency including in homosexual relationships.
 In this way (although not yet by intestacy laws) surviving partners have been able to recover where there is no will or no adequate provision by the will.
 The difficulty of getting young, dying people to execute a will is often referred to.
-The problem of AIDS dementia and of will contests cannot be ignored.
+34 The problem of AIDS dementia and of will contests cannot be ignored.
 Practical issues such as the expedited hearing of cases for litigants living with AIDS must be addressed by practical lawyers.
-Prisoners with HIV have had the sentences reduced because of shortened life-expectancy.
-Many are the faces of AIDS in the courts of Australia.
-In one enlightened decision, a District Court judge in New South Wales quashed a conviction on a resident on a remote rural farm of cultivation of marijuana for personal use on the basis that the user had AIDS and should be left alone by the law.
+35 Prisoners with HIV have had the sentences reduced because of shortened life-expectancy.
+36 Many are the faces of AIDS in the courts of Australia.
+In one enlightened decision, a District Court judge in New South Wales quashed a conviction on a resident on a remote rural farm of cultivation of marijuana for personal